Snow sheep: Taxonomy and genetics

 Ovis nivicola appeared about 600,000 years ago.
-These wild sheep crossed the Bering land bridge from Siberia into Alaska during the Pleistocene (about 750,000 years ago); the sheep diverged into the three extant species.
-The snow sheep is most closely related to the North American bighorn sheep and Dall sheep.
+A number of these wild sheep crossed the Bering Land Bridge (Beringia), from Siberia into Alaska, during the Pleistocene epoch (about 750,000 years ago); new and extant lineages were created from this migration, notably the North American Dall sheep (or thin-horn sheep) and the bighorn sheep, the two which O. nivicola is most closely related to.

 Currently the mitochondrial genome of Ovis nivicola has been completely mapped out.

-A first draft genome assembly exists for Ovis nivicola.
+A first-draft genome assembly exists for Ovis nivicola.